Travel to Iceland

 Getting to Iceland by boat

 Many cruises also call at Iceland.
-Fred Olsen (www.fredolsencruises.com), P&O (www.pocruises.com) and Cunard (www.cunard.com) are just three of many operators that include the country on their itineraries.
-These routes might typically include stops at Reykjavík, Akureyri and Isafjörður, and may include Greenland and other parts of Scandinavia.
-Many routes go via the UK, including the major ferry port of Southampton.
+Fred Olsen (www.fredolsencruises.com), P&O (www.pocruises.com) and Royal Caribbean (www.royalcaribbean.com) are just three of the major operators that include the country on their itineraries.

 Iceland has more than a dozen ports dotted along its coastline.
 Among them are Reykjavík (southwest), Ísafjörður (northwest), Akureyri (north), and Seyðisfjörður (east).

 Smyril Line (www.smyrilline.com) operates a ferry service between Seyðisfjörður in Iceland, Hirtshals in Denmark and Tórshavn in the Faroe Islands.
 The car ferry sails once a week.